Building Predictive Success in an Unpredictable World: A Modified Playbook for Supply Chain Stardom

 - Have you assessed your domestic carrier and broker networks recently?
 Are they financially viable, and what markets do they currently serve?
 There has been a dramatic shift in the type of goods being handled by carriers/brokers.
 They are responding to this demand in an unprecedented way because of the market shift.
 Can you rely on the capacity you have traditionally been able to?

 I would suggest taking a hard look at these areas, and subsequently recommend you use this time to assess how you interact with companies and drivers.
 When I worked for a large national carrier, we internally had a saying that “shippers had long memories.”
 As someone who has sat on multiple sides of the preverbal logistics desk: Carriers, brokers, and drivers all have good memories.
 How you treat these companies matter, near and long term.
 Embracing them strategically versus as a tactical resource will impact your availability to deliver capacity.
 Drivers and carriers are, at a minimum vital vertebra to our economy, if not the whole backbone.
 Asking yourself these questions will help give you a chance to succeed.

 These potential events are currently unpredictable, but being informed and flexible will create a plausible success story for your company.
 Pete Hixson put out a blog recently about merely being able to accept, adapt, and grow.
 Our companies, and particularly our supply chains, are living and breathing creatures that change as well.
-Sustained success is not accidental, and an adaptive playbook is necessary.
+Sustained success is not accidental, and an adaptive playbook is necessary for effective supply chain management.
 These thoughts will start you down the road of predictive success.